How to Choose a Nursing Program

 Experienced registered nurses who further their education beyond the bachelor's level can become nurse practitioners or enter the field of academia and work as professors.
 Having one or more specific nursing career goals can help focus your program search.

 However, don't worry if your career path remains a little vague; many undergraduates, even those pursuing specialized tracks such as nursing, have yet to establish concrete career goals.
 To keep your options open, consider applying to programs that offer a well-rounded curriculum.

+There are many types of nursing degrees.
 Nursing students can earn a degree at the associate, bachelor's, master's, and doctoral levels.
 Advanced degrees can lead to new career opportunities, more responsibility, and higher salary potential.